zdzw-eu/Welding-Process-Inspector/docs/README.md

 # Welding Process Inspector

 ## General Description
-This solution is designed to predict and estimate the presence of defects during the welding process by monitoring process parameters in real time.
-The objective is to reduce production time and minimize waste caused by defective welds.
+This solution aims to predict and detect defects during the welding process by continuously monitoring key process parameters in real time.
+Its main goal is to reduce production time and minimize material waste caused by defective welds.

-It is deployed in two stages.
-Firstly, based on the type of welding process and the specific welding equipment, several sensors are selected and integrated on the torch to obtain comprehensive monitoring of the welding process.
-The sensors will look at different process parameters like welding speed, wire feed rate, welding electrical signals, thermal info of bead and base plate… The system will synchronize the data temporally and spatially, creating good datasets that can be analyzed and correlated with common defects.
+The system is deployed in two stages.
+In the first stage, depending on the welding process and the equipment used, a set of sensors is selected and integrated directly on the torch to enable comprehensive process monitoring.
+These sensors capture parameters such as welding speed, wire feed rate, electrical signals, and thermal data from both the weld bead and the base material.
+All this data is synchronized to generate high-quality datasets that can be analyzed and linked to common welding defects.

-In the second stage, the collected data is analyzed and correlated with Non-Destructive Testing (NDT) data to develop models capable of alerting of high probabilities of defect occurrence in real time.
-These models are deployed using an edge computing paradigm, meaning they operate close to the monitoring system.
+In the second stage, the collected data is combined with Non-Destructive Testing (NDT) results to train models capable of detecting and alerting in real time when there is a high probability of a defect occurring.
+These models are deployed using an edge computing approach, meaning they run locally, close to the monitoring system for fast response.

-This solution requires specific hardware.
-The data acquisition software and the defect detection model are embedded within this hardware.
-Users will have access to two interfaces: one for configuring and controlling the hardware, and another for offline, detailed visualization of the recorded data.
+The solution includes specific hardware where both the data acquisition software and the defect detection models are embedded.
+Users interact with the system through two interfaces: one for configuring and managing the hardware, and another for offline access to detailed visualizations of the recorded data.

 ## Top Ten Functionalities